Code-Institute-Submissions/chef_mate/README.md

 5 elements were tested:

 1. The navigation bar
-1. The clickable chef pictures on section 2
+1. The clickable chef pictures on 'Our Service' section
 1. The registration form
 1. Social Media Links
 1. The responsive elements of the webpage